mcneel/help-docs/_en/flamingo/5/help/material-type-simple.md

 > ![images/newtexturedmaterial.png](images/newtexturedmaterial.png)[Flamingo Textured](#flamingo-textured)
 > ![images/newtexturesetmaterial.png](images/newtexturesetmaterial.png)[Texture Set](#texture-set)

 Any material can be converted to an advanced material.
-Advanced material present all the possible controls to edit a material in Flamingo NXT.
+Advanced materials present all the possible controls to edit a material in Flamingo nXt.
 For the most extensive control of a material, use Advanced Materials or convert your existing material to an advanced material.

 #### Advanced Materials are comprised of these property groups: